-"Yes – thank you," Edward nodded as he helped Harry back up onto his feet.
+"Yes.
+Thank you," Edward said as he helped Harry back to his feet.
 He looked around and noticed that Malfoy was nowhere to be found.
 At least the idiot had Fang with him.

 "What was that thing?" he heard Harry ask.

 The centaur didn't answer his question though.
 Edward noticed that the creature was staring at Harry's scar.

 "You are the Potter boy," the centaur said.
 "You had better get back to Hagrid.
 The forest is not safe at this time – especially for you.
 Can you two ride?
 It will be quicker this way."

 "My name is Firenze," he added, as he lowered himself onto his front legs so that Harry could clamber onto his back.

 Firenze looked curiously at Edward wondering why he hadn't gotten on, but Edward shook his head.